Wyndham Harbour Rock Wall fishing is a relatively new option as it’s a pretty part of Werribee South.

 However, it remains unclear how access will be managed in the future.
 I know some residents are strongly opposed to the rock wall’s use by the public for fishing.

 This however crosses over into an Australian Constitutional issue.
 All Australian citizens are granted access to natural bodies of water.
-The only exceptions being military use and certain industrial uses that may cause injury.
+The only exceptions are military use and certain industrial uses that may cause injury.

 There are exceptions – but they are legally tenuous.
 I wouldn’t want to be the council or group of private citizens trying to win that one in the High Court.